techstartucalgary/Docs/src/events/2025-2026/demos/final-showcase /README.md

 ### Presentation Logistics

-There are 3 microphones: 1 clip-on, 1 hand-held, and 1 on the podium.
+There is 1 lapel microphone.
 If you're presenting it's a good idea to be familiar with how to use these to make your presentation go more smoothly.

 MacBooks with Apple Silicon chips have had issues with the projector system, so bring Intel MacBooks or Windows/Linux devices.